EwanColquhoun/SPNA/README.md

 [Back to top](<#contents>)

 ### Initiatives and Campaigns page
-* This page has all the information on the Initiatives and Capmaigns that the SPNA are undertaking.
+* This page has all the information on the initiatives and campaigns that the SPNA are undertaking.
 It has a card that expands on hover for each of the initiatives and campaigns.
 Initially the campaigns were made to be changed frequently but on futher consultation with the client they deemed this unnessessary as there wont be many changes.

     <details><summary>Screenshots</summary>